syncfusion-content/xamarin.ios-docs/Xamarin-iOS/DataSource/Getting-Started.md

 ### Assembly deployment

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the following installation folders, {Syncfusion Essential Studio Installed location}\Essential Studio\{Syncfusion release version}\lib
+After installing Essential Studio® for Xamarin, you can find all the required assemblies in the following installation folders, {Syncfusion Essential Studio Installed location}\Essential Studio\{Syncfusion release version}\lib

 N> Assemblies can be found in unzipped package location in Mac